pedromela/TP24ReceivablesApi/README.md

 # Assumptions
 I assumed that only receivables with a valid closing date will be counted towards the closed statistics and only receivables without a closing date will be counted towards the open statistics.
-I thought about using the repository pattern, but ended up not doing so to avoid adding too much boilerplate code.
 For the database model, I considered the receivables reference field as the primary key.
 Monetary values ​​returned in statistical endpoints are always converted to USD.
-I created a CurrencyConverterService, but to simplify the GetRate() function it always returns a static rate = 1.
+I created a CurrencyConverterService, but to simplify the GetRate() function it always returns a static rate = 1, because otherwise I would need to fetch the rates from some external API.